microsoft/TechLab-Building-Intelligent-Solutions-with-Microsoft-Work-IQ/README.md

-@lab.Title

-**Please enter your own Microsoft alias (without the @microsoft.com) in the field below before starting the lab**.
-This information is required to correctly associate your activity with your learner record and ensure your completion is accurately captured and reported.
-For data integrity and compliance reasons, learners may only enter their own alias.
-After completing the lab, please allow up to five business days for all reporting systems to fully reflect your completion.

-@lab.ActivityGroup(aliascapture)

-===
-## Survey

-@lab.ActivityGroup(initialsurvey)

-===
 # Building Intelligent Solutions with Microsoft Work IQ - Hands-on Lab

 **The estimated time to complete this lab is 1 hour.**